 The garden is situated on the roof terrace and is accessible for wheelchair and ambulant disabled by using the lift in the new entrance building.
 Outside access is via an electronic door pad.

 The Moser Theatre is suitable for both ambulant disabled and wheelchair users.
 It is accessible via a service lift to the basement.
-It is important to note that if a visitor with a mobility disability needs access to the Theatre during the evenings or at weekends, 24 hours advance notice must be given to the Lodge (01865 277900 or internal 77900) so that assistance can be arranged for using the lift as the Porter cannot leave the Lodge unattended.
+It is important to note that if a visitor with a mobility disability needs access to the Theatre during the evenings or at weekends, 24 hours advance notice must be given to the Lodge (01865 277900 or internal 77900) so that assistance can be arranged for using the lift as the Lodge staff cannot leave the Lodge unattended.
 The lift is located by our Works Department and can be located via the passageway which runs between the kitchen and the New Refectory.
 The Moser is equipped with a loop system.

 This room is situated in the JCR Quad.
 The room is located on the ground floor and is suitable for wheelchair users.
 The main entrance door and the door to the room do not currently have an electronic door opener.
 The room is equipped with a hearing loop system.
 An accessible WC is located on the same level as this room, through the College bar on the side of the New Refectory entrance.